dotmpe/git-versioning/ReadMe.rst

 Wether the project checks out/builds/installs on a environment would say something about the projects stability.

-Further integration of this into a git-versioning workflow is for another time.
+Further integration of this into a git-versioning workflow is for another time perhaps.

+A dev setup with multiple users can have unique pre-release tags based on username for example, or even based on (abbreviated) GIT sha1sums.

 GIT hook setup
 --------------
 A bit hypothetical.
-Examples.
+Looking at examples of using GIT hooks to automate versioning work flow.

 - A `pre-commit` hook may add new files, but it has no way to get at GIT arguments or the commit message.